-Tao DuFour is a Visiting Assistant Professor at the Department of Architecture, Cornell University.
+Tao DuFour is an Assistant Professor at the Department of Architecture, Cornell University.
 His work explores the overlaps between architecture, anthropology, and philosophy, drawing on the phenomenology of Edmund Husserl.
 His current research is concerned with the question of architecture’s embeddedness in global environmental histories, and he is working on a research project on urban environmentality in Havana.
 DuFour was the Architecture Fellow at SARUP-UWM, and was awarded the Rome Prize in Architecture at the British School at Rome.
 He holds a PhD and MPhil in the History and Philosophy of Architecture from Cambridge University, England, and a BArch from The Cooper Union.
 DuFour is a registered architect in the UK (RIBA), and has exhibited extensively in the US and Europe.
 His book, Husserl and Spatiality: Toward a Phenomenological Ethnography of Space, is forthcoming (Routledge 2019).